-Although most of our kids have nothing much to worry about, they can unwittingly carry it and share it.
-And it is the vulnerable we, as a community, need to think about.
+Although most of our kids (so we have been told) have nothing much to worry about, they can unwittingly carry it and share it.
+And it is the vulnerable that we, as a community, need to think about.

-*POST EDIT* Since wring this post the WHO has declared the situation a pandemic.
+*POST EDIT* Since writing this post the WHO has declared the situation a pandemic.